 What I Learned About Disney Magic

 Most importantly, I learned on this trip that the Disney magic doesn’t live in any specific location.
-Instead, it lives in the makeup of the trip.
+Instead, it lives in the the people.
 For me, my husband’s presence is required for the magic to exist.
 I enjoyed sharing our time in the parks with my mom.
 I had fun watching her experience the rides with my son.
 But, being at Disney World without my husband made me sad.
 I missed him terribly when we were there.
 This trip made me realize how much joy I get from sharing all the little moments with him and how much I rely on him as we tour the parks.
 He’s not a huge Disney fan, but he adds that special spark to my Disney fun.
 My trip isn’t complete without him by my side.

 Before this trip, I thought the Disney magic lived on Disney World property.
 So, I thought staying at a Disney Springs Resort, even if it wasn’t owned by Disney, would keep me in the bubble.
 This was not the case, however.
 I learned that there is no Disney magic at non-Disney resorts.
 There is nothing wrong with these resorts, but they are just not the same.
 These hotels don’t play music throughout the grounds.
 They don’t have Disney employees going the extra mile to make you feel special.
 And they don’t have any of the Disney details that transport you to another time and place.